 The usual use case for this would be to run the OpenVPN server on port tcp/443, and in place of a port forward, let OpenVPN hand off the HTTPS traffic to a web server.

 To set this up, configure an OpenVPN server to listen on TCP port 443, and add a firewall rule to pass traffic to the WAN IP (or whatever IP used for OpenVPN) on port 443.
 There are no port forwards or firewall rules required to pass the traffic to the internal IP.

 In the custom options of the OpenVPN instance, add the following:

 Where x.x.x.x is the internal IP address of the web server to which the non-VPN traffic will be forwarded.

-Now if you point an OpenVPN client there, it should connect and work fine, and if you point a web browser at the same IP, you should be connected to the web server.
+Now if OpenVPN client hits that port, it will connect and work fine, and if a web browser is pointed at the same IP and port using HTTPS, it will be connected to the web server.